NRC Preparation Course

 Frequently Asked Questions about the NRC preparation course

-Your child must fall within one of three age groups: Lower Primary (aged 7 to 9), Upper Primary (aged 10 to 12), or Secondary (aged 13 to 17, inclusive of Secondary 5).
-Age eligibility for Lower Primary is determined as of 31 December 2026.
+This preparation course is for Upper Primary students (aged 10 to 12).
+Age eligibility is determined as of 31 December 2026.
 Your child must be able to commit to both the training dates and competition dates.

 All NRC Regular Category teams use LEGO-based robots.
-Lower Primary students use SPIKE Essential or WeDo 2.0.
-Upper Primary and Secondary students use SPIKE Prime, EV3, or Robot Inventor.
+Upper Primary students use SPIKE Prime, EV3, or Robot Inventor.
 All parts of the robot, including controller, motors, and sensors, must be official LEGO components.

 The NRC 2026 competition runs from August to September 2026, with exact dates to be confirmed by Science Centre Singapore.
 It is estimated to take place over two Saturdays between 15 August and 5 September 2026.
 Check the official NRC page for the latest schedule.

 The NRC 2026 theme is "Mission Meals," inspired by UN Sustainable Development Goal 2: Zero Hunger.
-Lower Primary students tackle food sustainability within a school compound setting, while Upper Primary and Secondary students manage a high-tech vertical farm.
-All categories use the new GRG Game Elements Set, which features magnetic cubes that snap together for more creative robot carrier designs.
+Upper Primary students manage a high-tech vertical farm.
+Teams use the new GRG Game Elements Set, which features magnetic cubes that snap together for more creative robot carrier designs.

-Prior experience with LEGO robotics is helpful but not required for Lower Primary.
-For Upper Primary and Secondary, some familiarity with LEGO robotics and block-based coding is recommended.
+Some familiarity with LEGO robotics and block-based coding is recommended for Upper Primary.
 Our preparation course covers robot building, programming fundamentals, and mission strategy.
 Students who have completed Roboto's robotics modules will have a strong foundation.

 NRC registration is typically done through schools.
 However, Roboto Coding Academy will help to form a private team and register on behalf of your child for the NRC 2026 competition.